Loomis, Sayles & Company

 GLOBAL CORPORATES

 Our Current View: Relative credit beta has remained at the lower end of our risk spectrum as we continue to remain cautious given the potential volatile macroeconomic backdrop and rich valuations.
-Credit fundamentals have shown improvement in the US, but continues to remain mixed in Europe.
-Earnings and leverage appear to have stabilized and defaults have recently trended downwards.
+Credit fundamentals are mixed with solid US earnings while Europe remains weaker.
+We are keeping a close eye on default trends as rates remain elevated.
 We remain cognizant of the risks for wider spreads in the event of a possible growth scare.

 HIGH YEILD

-Our Current View: While forward looking loss estimates are relatively subdued, our high yield allocation remains near historic lows given the limited risk premium available and relative value versus investment grade.
-We remain cautious of potential stress to come from the lagged effects of the recent tightening cycle with lower quality, more interest sensitive companies the most vulnerable.
+Our Current View: While forward looking loss estimates are relatively subdued, our high yield allocation has remained near historic lows given the limited risk premium available and relative value versus investment grade.
+We continue to remain cautious of potential stress to come from the lagged effects of the recent tightening cycle with lower quality, more interest sensitive companies the most vulnerable.
 We remain patient and await a better buying opportunity ahead.

 Our Anticipated Strategy: We have minimal high yield corporate exposure across accounts.
 Where we do, investments are largely idiosyncratic, issuer specific potential “rising star” candidates.
 We are at or near all time lows in terms of utilization of our high yield risk budget.
 Note, high yield exposure includes Brazil and South Africa local rates positions.